KenKundert/quantiphy/doc/user.rst

     >>> float(h_line)
     1420405751.786

-Or you can use a quantity in the same way that you would use any real number, meaning that you can use it in expressions and it will evaluate to its numeric
+Or you can simply use a quantity in the same way that you would use any real number, meaning that you can use it in expressions and it evaluates to its numeric value:
-value:

 .. code-block:: python